markem/PHP-Enum-Class/README.md

 6. __destruct().
 The function used to shut the class down.

 7. __get().
 PHP has this function for classes.
-What it does is to all you to treat functions as variable names and it also allows you to not have to put the parenthesis at the end of the name.
+What it does is to allow you to treat functions as variable names and it also allows you to not have to put the parenthesis at the end of the name.
 Thus, in our example, this would be:

 $c->RED_LIGHT;